JackSawyerWATX/Abstract/ReadMe.md

-More practice with the abstract method
+More practice with the abstract method.

+Stay classy and thanks for stopping by!